Fish is a tasty way to get protein, healthy fats, vitamins, and minerals. We have two quick and easy recipes to share with you.

 1 T prepared pesto per person

 Place salmon on a sheet pan sprayed or brushed with olive oil.
+Spread 1 T pesto onto the fish.
 Bake at 425 degrees for 15 minutes.
 Turn fish over and cook an additional 2-3 minutes to get the blackened look and distribute the flavor.
 Serve with your favorite simple fruits and vegetables.

 Small Batch Walnut Pesto

 1 T grated Parmesan cheese

 Combine all the ingredients in a food processor or blender.

 Pecan Crusted Fish

 The classic French method of preparing fish — a la meuniere, or miller style — uses flour-dredged fish in a simple lemon and butter sauce.
 We’ve replaced half the flour with ground pecans to increase fiber and protein plus healthy fats.You can buy pecan meal, but you can also grind nuts in a coffee or spice grinder.

 We used butter to keep the classic flavor, using less than the traditional amount, but you could switch to olive oil.